Darkness4/auth-web3-htmx/README.md

   - Show login button if not logged in.
   - Else, show a welcome with routing.
 - A protected counter page.

-The login process follows the standard OAuth2 process, which is fully documented on [GitHub](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps).

-Fetching identity is through OIDC or GitHub API.